tjohnston-softdev/aurion-assessment-2110/instructions.md

 * The application must execute successfully.
 * You should provide sufficient evidence that your solution is complete by, as a minimum, indicating that it works correctly against the supplied test data.
 * The application built to solve the problem should be constructed using TypeScript, and execute as a Node JS application.
-* Provide a brief overview of the submission with guidance on:
+* Provide a brief overview of the submission with guidance on how to:
-	* How to execute the application.
+	* Execute the application.
 	* Execute the test suites that verify the logic.

 ---